risingwavelabs/rfcs/rfcs/0002-watermark-filter.md

 )
 ```

 And `watermark_strategy_expression` offers potential to make user define their own strategy.
 Some following case is fancy and not very well-defined.
-You can treat them as a pseudocode which we might implement in furture
+You can treat them as a pseudocode which we might implement in future.

 ```sql
 CREATE SOURCE `orders` (